 Sarita Ranchod has worked in the communications for development sector for a number of years.
-She is interested in issues of media, power, globalisation and morality and can be reached at sranchod@worldonline.co.za blur the lines of race, ability, and age.
+She is interested in issues of media, power, globalisation and morality and can be reached at sranchod@worldonline.co.za

-Anthea Garman congratulates the winners of the Innovative and Rayborn Bulley (accepting the award for Manu Herbstein's
+Anthea Garman congratulates the winners of the Innovative and Rayborn Bulley (accepting the award for Manu Herbstein's y allowing users to access resources otherwise offlimits and to communicate with people around the world, the Internet is supposed to blur the lines of race, ability, and age.